go-xorm/xorm/README.md

 // UPDATE user SET name=?,age=?,salt=?,passwd=?,updated=?
 Where id = ?
 ```

-* Delete one or more records, Delete MUST have condition
+* `Delete` delete one or more records, Delete MUST have condition

 ```Go
 affected, err := engine.Where(...).Delete(&user)